Escape-Games-by-Thought-Works/crypto-challenge/README.md

 - `blocks_to_string(blocks)`: The opposite of the above method.
 Recovers a string from a list of unencrypted 64-bit blocks.
 - `half_step(words, subkeys)`: Given a list of four `Word`s and the appropriate subkeys, this computes the first half-step of an IDEA round.
 - `idea_round(words, subkeys, swap_outs)`: Given four `Word`s and the appropriate subkeys, this computes an entire round of the IDEA algorithm.
 On the final round, we don't swap the outputs, so a flag is also included as a parameter.
+- `subkeys`: This is a list of the subkeys, K0 through K51, used in the encryption and decryption process.
+Each subkey belongs to the class `Word`, so you can compute the additive and multiplicative inverses easily if you need.

 ### Helpful information